jrdupuis/UFSCar_IntTax/genome_assembly_mapping.md

 **_Task:_** Install QUAST.
 1. Run `module load ccs/conda/python`
 2. In your programs folder, run `wget --no-check-certificate https://sourceforge.net/projects/quast/files/latest/download`.
-If you don't see a file named `quast-5.2.0.tar.gz`, try downloading the file to your local computer and then scp the file to your programs folder. <br>
+If you don't see a file named `quast-5.2.0.tar.gz`, try downloading the file to your local computer and then scp the file to your programs folder.
+Alternatively, you can download quast from Github as well (but we'll get to the details of how to that later).<br>
 3. Decompress the file `tar -xzvf quast-5.2.0.tar.gz` <br>
 4. Go into the `quast-5.2.0` directory and run `./install.sh`